mathjax/MathJax-dev/README.md

 ```

-## Running samples
+## Running Samples

 Samples are small scripts to test various MathJax features or to use MathJax
 directly for a specific purpose.
 They are particularly useful to work with local
 MathJax variants or test changes to the code base directly.
+Samples can be run
+using `node` or in a browser.

+### Running Samples in Node

 Samples are run using `node` and loaded using the `load.js` script.
 The general command is: